 With a marked increase in the pet food industry, it is common to see which trends are developing on how pet owners spend their money.
 The pet food market is more than standard kibble, so more specific niches are growing.
-Here are some of the growing pet spending statistics with the pet food industry.
+Here are some of the growing pet spending statistics within the pet food industry.

 8. The global natural pet food market has a value of $22.8 billion.

 More people want to feed their pets natural and organic food.
 Pet owners are looking for food that does not contain pesticides, antibiotics, chemical by-products, or artificial coloring, and they are willing to pay for the high quality.